18F/uswds-jekyll/pages/support/FAQs.md

 Ceres has development libraries available on all nodes.
 There is a system version of gcc which is well maintained by CentOS.
 The VRSC also makes available modules with newer versions of gcc and the intel compilers.
 See the [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) for available versions or use  ```module avail intel```  or  ```module avail gcc```  at the command line to see all of the versions that are available at any given time to make use of them.
 To access the software use  ```module load gcc```  or  ```module load intel``` .
 Note that after using these compilers you will probably need to load the modules again in the future to run the code you compiled as well.

 ### What is Galaxy?
 Galaxy is a web-based interface to software on Ceres in which users can build analysis workflows.
-General information about Galaxy as well as training guides can be found at https://galaxyproject.org/.
+See [Getting Started with Galaxy on SCINet](https://usda-ars-gbru.github.io/scinet-site/guide/galaxy/).
+General information about Galaxy as well as training guides can be found at [galaxyproject.org](https://galaxyproject.org/).

-Information on using Galaxy on Ceres is available on Axon.
-See Getting Started with Galaxy on Ceres (eAuthentication required) https://e.arsnet.usda.gov/sites/OCIO/scinet/_layouts/15/WopiFrame.aspx?sourcedoc=/sites/OCIO/scinet/General%20Knowledge/Getting%20started%20with%20Galaxy%20on%20CERES.pdf&action=default.

 ### How do I login to SCINet Galaxy?
-Go to https://galaxy.scinet.science/.
+Go to [galaxy.scinet.science](https://galaxy.scinet.science/).
 Enter your email address and SCINet password.
-See Getting Started with Galaxy on Ceres (eAuthentication required) https://e.arsnet.usda.gov/sites/OCIO/scinet/_layouts/15/WopiFrame.aspx?sourcedoc=/sites/OCIO/scinet/General%20Knowledge/Getting%20started%20with%20Galaxy%20on%20CERES.pdf&action=default for more details.
+See [Getting Started with Galaxy on SCINet](https://usda-ars-gbru.github.io/scinet-site/guide/galaxy/) for more details.

 ### How do I request software to be loaded onto SCINet Galaxy?
-Please email the VRSC at scinet_vrsc@ars.usda.gov.
+Please email the VRSC at scinet_vrsc@usda.gov.

 ### How much data can I store on Ceres?
 Each user is allowed 10GB of data and 10,240 files in the home directory (soft quota).
 For a grace period of 30 days users can exceed their soft quota limits up to the hard limit of 100GB and 1,024,000 files.
 After 30 days, any additional file creation is locked until the amount of data and file count has been reduced below the soft limit again.